-An ongoing roundup of the latest articles of interest, curated from across the web.
+The latest articles of interest for the Prosocial Design Network, curated from across the web.

 Jigsaw and MIT have published a new study that proves sharing misinformation can be thwarted with a simple UX fix.